cohabo/open-weather-station/README.md

 - low measuring error

 **Questions:**
+- where should the sensor be stationed?
+- how far away from the station could/should it be?
 - What is the best temporal resolution for the measurement?
 - What sensor must be in the weather station, and which one should be optional as extensions later on?
 - How will the timestamp be created?

 ### Housing
+Housing for the weather station.

 **Requirements:**
 - Protect the hardware from outer damage
 - Safeguard correct measurements of the sensors inside
 - durable
 - stable and easy mounting

-Housing for the weather station.
+- where do the station has to be placed?

 **Questions:**
 - Maybe there is already a plan on the web to create one in a 3D printer or by wood.